Brunno-DaSilva/react-online-store-techfy/README.md

 ## Concept:

-Full-stack MERN E-Commerce site.
 Fully functional and interactive, this web application allows users to see a list of products, see details about each product, add them to the cart, increment the number of items and buy the products utilizing PayPal.

 ## Technologies Used: